weserv/docs/docs/format.md

 ## Number of pages <Badge type="info" text="&n=" />

-To select the number of pages to render.
-The default value is `1`.
-Set to `-1` to mean "until the end of the document".
+Select the number of pages to render.
+Defaults to `1`.
+Set to `-1` to render all pages until the end of the document.

 ::: tip
 `-1` will be useful if you need to resize an animated WebP or GIF image.